BrettKoenig/dockerpractice/README.md

 This VM has Docker already installed on it.
 To destroy the machine, call `vagrant destroy`.
 Or to just shut it down, call `vagrant halt`.

-To SSH into the virtual machine, call `vagrant ssh`.
+6. To SSH into the virtual machine, call `vagrant ssh`.
 Read this to learn about basic Linux commands for getting around the filesystem: https://www.digitalocean.com/community/tutorials/basic-linux-navigation-and-file-management

+Once you're SSH'ed in, check that Docker is installed with `sudo docker version`.